ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 This file is written by the ISISICP on some instruments if they have defined a non-zero "measurement ID".
 It is intended to be used for correlating runs.
 The presence of the file itself is nothing to worry about.

-### No Data file being Written/Run number not Increasing/Taking data in Simulation Mode
+### Gap in time in journal file for run start and end (so may think No Data has been written)

-If you want to take non-neutron data using the being/end run controls you *MUST* remember to take run control off so that it is in running state for some of that run.
-Otherwise, the run number will not be increased and the data will not be saved.
-This has happened after placing the DAE in simulation mode where the user did not care about collecting neutron data but wanted to log pressures.
+If the instrument is in a WAITING state for the entire run, then the end_time as written in the nexus file/journal will be the same as the start time.
+The ICP interprets end time as end of neutron data collection, so if this never starts it remains the same as the start time and run duration is 0.
+All sample environment data will be collected OK in a WAITING state.